-- • A workplace where you can complete your assessments under a supervisor, where possible (Note: You will be provided with a simulated environment if you are unable to secure a workplace for assessments – for units applicable under simulated pathway only)
+- • Where possible, access to a workplace where you can complete your assessments under a supervisor (Note: Ambition Training will provide a simulated environment for students unable to secure a workplace for their assessment – for units applicable under simulated pathway only.)

 - • A computer with Internet access

 - • Google Chrome, Adobe Acrobat Reader, and MS Word and MS PowerPoint or their equivalent applications

 - • Video recording equipment (e.g. mobile phone, video recorder) or a TAE qualified assessor to provide observation and feedback for delivery facilitation projects

 - • Access to at least eight (8) adult learners for conducting delivery projects

-- • An RTO qualified to train and assess for Vocational Placement
+- • A registered training organisation qualified to train and assess for Vocation Placement

-- • A VET practitioner qualified to provide assessment in accordance with Clause 1.13-1.16 of Standards for RTOs 2015.
-The VET practitioner should be under the chosen Vocational Placement to supervise your assessments
+*Qualified assessor: A VET practitioner qualified to provide assessment in accordance with Clauses 1.13-1.16 of Standards for RTOs 2015.

 Ambition Training Institute is responsible for issuing of all qualifications and statements of attainment.
 Any changes to the arrangements will be communicated to students.